book page

 Reviewer avatar

 I’m usually wary of hype, but Introduction to Regular Expressions earns it.
-The programming chapters are concrete enough to test.
+The patterns chapters are concrete enough to test.

 Reviewer avatar